- General Info learn about drugs

 How to Help a Drug Addict

-If you think that someone you love is addicted to drugs, it’s important that you handle the situation carefully.
-It’s common to be afraid to approach you loved one about drug use, because you don’t know how he or she will react.
-However, the important thing is finding the substance abuse help he or she needs.
+If you think that someone you love is addicted to drugs, it’s important to handle the situation carefully.
+It’s natural to be afraid to approach your loved one about drug use, because of the uncertainty of how he or she will react.
+However, it could be a life changing effort for you to overcome your apprehensions and work towards finding the substance abuse help he or she needs.
+A variety of addiction treatment centers and therapeutic approaches exist to best match the specific needs of each individual.
 If you need more information on treatment options available or talking to a loved one about drug addiction, call our helpline at (800) 943-0566.

 Help for Drug Addicts